jonkykong/SideMenu/README.md

 */
 open static var menuPresentMode: MenuPresentMode = .viewSlideOut

+/// Retrieves each already created view controller to front when called.
+Requires class restoration identifiers.
+Defaults to false. open static var menuPreserveViewOnPush = false

+/// Mimics a tab function, by instantly presenting the view controller.
+Defaults to false. open static var menuTabMode = false

 /// Prevents the same view controller (or a view controller of the same class) from being pushed more than once.
 Defaults to true. open static var menuAllowPushOfSameClassTwice = true